Summer Enrichment Program

-In conjunction with the Curry School of Education, the University of Virginia announces the 35th year of its residential summer program for gifted and/or high ability students.
-Students enrolled in grades 4-10 during the 2012/2013 school year may apply to attend a twelve day session.
-SEP offers three summer sessions to choose from:
+In conjunction with the Curry School of Education, the University of Virginia announces the 39th year of its residential summer program for gifted and/or high ability students.
+Students enrolled in grades 4-10 during the 2016/2017 school year were able to apply to attend a twelve day session.
+SEP has three summer sessions:

 Applications for the Summer program are available on this website every December 15th and are due on February 15th for that summer's program.

 Students in the program spend the morning and afternoon engaged in learning experiences designed to foster critical thinking, creative thinking, and inquiry processes.
 Instruction is differentiated to meet the individual readiness, learning profile, and interests of each student.
 A variety of course offerings across fields and disciplines offer students the opportunity to engage in authentic learning experiences that model the work of experts.
 The teaching staff of SEP utilizes best practices to maximize potential in each student and ignite a passion for lifelong learning.
 Students will take one of the courses that are listed on the application in the morning.
 Once accepted to the program, students receive a second list of courses that they will choose from, for the afternoon course.
 The courses that are offered in the afternoon are different than the ones offered in the morning.

 The residential component is an integral part of the SEP experience.
 Residential counselors strive to provide a comfortable and safe environment for living and learning, while meeting individual social and emotional needs.
 Campers are given the opportunity to build relationships with their gifted peers from different backgrounds and, most importantly, to have fun.
 The University dormitories are home to the campers for 12 days.
 Students live in suites that house eight campers and one residential counselor.
 Each suite is composed of four bedrooms, which allows each student to have one roommate and six other girls or boys of the same age to live with.
 Counselors live in a separate room within each suite to provide 24 hour supervision.